gabrielapal/Sharon-s-Pet-Rescue/README.md

 Skillcrush practice exercise working with Factory Functions.

-Visitors will be able to click the “Show Pet Status” button to quickly see which pets are available to meet and play with 🐰
+Visitors will be able to click the “Show Pet Status” button to quickly see which pets are available to meet and play with! 🐰

 # Skills practiced:
 - factory functions